Robbybp/config/nvim/README.md

 1. Get vim-like process suspension to access parent terminal (i.e., don't use neovim's terminal emulator).
 2. 4-space indent for Julia function declaration arguments.
+   (I can fix this by applying the same patch to the julia.vim indent file.)
 3. Avoid auto-highlighting before I press enter.
    (Can disable this with `set nohlsearch` and `set noincsearch`.)
 4. Block-red highlighting for misspelled words (I like the red+underline better).